32blit/32blit-sdk/docs/Windows-WSL.md

 ### Installing requirements inside WSL

-Install all the requirements using _apt_ and _pip3_ inside Ubuntu WSL:
+The following requirements enable cross-compile to 32Blit via ARM GCC and to Windows via MinGW:

 ```shell
 sudo apt install gcc gcc-arm-none-eabi gcc-mingw-w64 g++-mingw-w64 unzip cmake make python3 python3-pip
 pip3 install construct bitstring
 ```

+## Building & Running on 32Blit

-If you want to run code on 32Blit, you should refer to [Building & Running On 32Blit](32blit.md).
+If you want to run code on 32Blit, you should now refer to [Building & Running On 32Blit](32blit.md).

-## Building & Running and Win32 using MinGW
+## Building & Running Locally

-You can use WSL on Windows to cross-compile your project (or any 32Blit example) into a Windows .exe.
+You can use WSL on Windows to cross-compile your project (or any 32Blit example) into a Windows .exe for testing locally.

-You'll also need to cross-compile SDL2 and install it.
+First you'll need to cross-compile SDL2 for MinGW and install it.

 Grab the SDL2 source code and unzip it with the following commands: